 How long should I work out for?
 How long for each move?

-The answer is there’s no time limit – If you go for a high-intensity workout then ten minutes can be completely adequate or maybe you would prefer to enjoy stretching out your workout for over 30 minutes.
+The answer is there’s no time limit – If you go for a high-intensity workout then 15/25 minutes can be completely adequate or it might be that you would prefer to enjoy stretching out your workout for over 30 minutes.

 I like to split my workout into mini circuits by focusing on two or 3 moves for each part, for example, 3 abdominal moves, followed by 3 lower body moves and then a short sharp cardio session.